RENoMafex/stopwatch/README.md

 # stopwatch
 Well, this is just a very simple stopwatch.

-> [!WARNING]
-> This branch is not even functional yet.
-Dont use it for other things than pull requests, to make a proper ncurses version happening.
+This version only works on systems, that support `ncurses.h`

-The crossplatform branch works just fine on linux.
+The crossplatform branch uses only the C++ STL.